 She undertook a year-long master of arts in international journalism at City University London and joined Insurance Age as a reporter in October 2014.

-Ida has won a number of awards for her journalism and in 2018 she was promoted to News Editor.
+Ida has won a number of awards for her journalism and in 2020 was promoted to Deputy Editor.

 Mulsanne says it has suffered loss and damage of at least £39m, as judge orders Marshmallow to disclose information relating to the case.

 The CEO tells Insurance Age about his plans in the telematics and pay-as-you-go insurance areas, as he reveals Atlanta has another five or six deals in the pipeline.

 Move comes as Ardonagh Global Partners makes its first deal in the United States.

 CEO John Neal discusses Covid-19 related claims, the continuation of Lloyd's decile ten strategy and the future of the underwriting room.

 Jelf, now Marsh Commercial, had last year accused DRP and three former Jelf employees of orchestrating a coordinated team move, breaching contracts, soliciting Jelf’s clients and using Jelf’s confidential information.